 Federal government notifies 21 states of election hacking

 The government did not say who was behind the hacking attempts or provide details about what had been sought.
-But election officials in three states said Friday the attempts could be linked to Russia.
+But election officials in several states said the attempts were linked to Russia.

 Only Illinois reported that hackers had succeeded in breaching its voter systems.